MicrosoftDocs/dynamics-365-customer-engagement/ce/app-profile-manager/reference/microsoft-apm/updateContext.md

 [!include[cc-beta-prerelease-disclaimer](../../../includes/cc-beta-prerelease-disclaimer.md)]

-Allows you to set the automation dictionary and enables providers to add, modify, and remove values of slugs; the updated values are then available for future macro invocations.
+Allows you to set the automation dictionary and enables providers to add, modify, and remove values of slugs; the updated values are then available for invoking macros in the future.

 ## Syntax